- Registration/Parking Decals

 Parking permit applications for students are now available online.

-Once you have filled out and submitted the application, you may then report to the Public Safety office between the hours of 8am and 4pm, Monday through Friday, to pick up your decal.
+Once you have filled out and submitted the application, it usually takes one (1) working day for the permit to be processed.
+You may then report to the Public Safety office between the hours of 8am and 4pm, Monday through Friday, to pick up your decal (September 18, 2017 on).

 Make sure to bring: